ChrisCryptoBot/meddropdispatch/IMPLEMENTATION_BRIEF_WORKFLOW_OPTIMIZATIONS.md

 ## 🚨 FINAL REMINDER: BRANCH SAFETY

 **BEFORE YOU START CODING:**
+1. ✅ Run `git fetch origin` - get all remote branches
-1. ✅ Run `git branch` - verify you're on `claude/build-shipperbridge-portal-01Y9eA9nJsDkqCrrkAk8CXoF`
+2. ✅ Run `git branch` - verify you're on `claude/build-shipperbridge-portal-01Y9eA9nJsDkqCrrkAk8CXoF`
+   - If you see a branch with extra session ID (like `-01HMh6fh15rv8s2hWAAK7GtG`), that's WRONG
+   - The correct branch ends with: `01Y9eA9nJsDkqCrrkAk8CXoF` (no extra characters)
+3. ✅ If not on correct branch, run: `git checkout claude/build-shipperbridge-portal-01Y9eA9nJsDkqCrrkAk8CXoF`
-2. ✅ Run `git pull origin claude/build-shipperbridge-portal-01Y9eA9nJsDkqCrrkAk8CXoF` - get latest code
+4. ✅ Run `git pull origin claude/build-shipperbridge-portal-01Y9eA9nJsDkqCrrkAk8CXoF` - get latest code
-3. ✅ Verify you can see this file: `IMPLEMENTATION_BRIEF_WORKFLOW_OPTIMIZATIONS.md`
+5. ✅ Verify you can see this file: `IMPLEMENTATION_BRIEF_WORKFLOW_OPTIMIZATIONS.md`
+6. ✅ Verify you can see: `IMPLEMENTATION_BRIEF_EMAIL_NOTIFICATIONS.md` (from previous work)

 **BEFORE YOU PUSH:**
 1. ✅ Run `git branch` - verify you're still on `claude/build-shipperbridge-portal-01Y9eA9nJsDkqCrrkAk8CXoF`